VES CLI Utility

 Print the algorithm of the cipher key.

-Results in a error if the Vault Item does not store a cipher key.
+Results in an error if the Vault Item does not store a cipher key.

 -cl